 Whenever someone says East Coast people are too fancy and elitist, remind them of Wawa.
 Dotting the Atlantic Coast, from New Jersey to Florida, these convenient gas station stores are hugely popular.

-And while we wouldn't trade the experience of a sit-down Sunday brunch for a Wawa breakfast, it's true that within the realm of gas station food, it's some of the best.
+And while we wouldn't trade the experience of a sit-down Sunday brunch for a Wawa breakfast, it's true that within the realm of gas station food, it's some of the more palatable.
 Though, admittedly, that's not saying a lot.

 Best Food Item to Get at Wawa: Buffalo Chicken Bites

-If you're in the mood for a snack rather than a full meal, nothing beats the buffalo chicken bites.
-These deep-friend chicken balls are a perfect combination of sweet and tangy and will chase off hunger.
+If you're in the mood for a snack rather than a full meal, get the buffalo chicken bites.
+These deep-friend chicken balls combine sweet and tangy flavors and will chase off hunger.

 24. The Flying Biscuit Cafe